 1. Start with a simple conversation ( just talk, no need to write anything down) about a topic of interest:

-Regardless of the interest (soccer, video games, fashion, food, music, animals, etc. etc.), ask the learner to tell you about it.
+Regardless of the interest (soccer, video games, fashion, food, music, animals, etc.), ask the student to tell you about it.
 As you listen, ask questions that model of the types of questions one asks when gathering, organizing and applying information.
 For example:

-– How do you know that? (this question directs a student to access background knowledge)
+- How do you know that? (this question directs a student to access background knowledge)

 - Is that similar to . . . ? (this question directs a student to link different sources of information)

 - Have you ever wondered if . . .? (this question directs a student to extend what’s already known to new possibilities)

 3. Provide an opportunity for the learner to read about the interest: